margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Mirror, Mirror ##
-Mirrior, mirror on the wall
+Mirror, mirror on the wall
 Stop girl, don't be jealous
 You've got it all too
 Take a hard look in the mirror